 Chocolate Peanut Butter Banana Cake

-If you love making snack cakes as much as I do, be sure to check out some of my other favorite recipes like my Lemon Olive Oil Snack Cake, Avocado Oil Chocolate Cake, or my Raspberry Lemon Snack Cake.
+If you love making snack cakes as much as I do, be sure to check out some of my other favorite recipes like Lemon Olive Oil Snack Cake, Avocado Oil Chocolate Cake, Strawberry Snack Cake, or Raspberry Lemon Snack Cake.

 Why You'll Love This Recipe

-Rich & Creamy Frosting: If you love rich and creamy chocolatey frosting, then you will love this Chocolate Peanut Butter Banana Cake!
-This is a simple banana snack cake with a rich and decadent chocolate ganache frosting!
+• Rich & Creamy Frosting: If you love rich and creamy chocolatey frosting, then you will love this Chocolate Peanut Butter Banana Cake!

-Moist & Fluffy Cake: This banana cake is moist and fluffy!
-The addition of bananas always makes for an incredibly moist and fluffy cake.
-Make sure to use ripe bananas that are boardering brown or black color.
+• Moist & Fluffy Cake: The addition of bananas always makes for an incredibly moist and fluffy banana cake.
+Make sure to use ripe bananas that are boardering on brown or black color.

-Chocolate + Peanut Butter + Caramel: This delicious Peanut Butter Caramel Chocolate Ganache Frosting is creamy, smooth, silky, and it has the addition of both peanut butter and caramel!
-This decadent chocolate ganache frosting is pairs incredibly well with the simplicity of this banana snack cake.
+• Chocolate + Peanut Butter + Caramel: This delicious Peanut Butter Caramel Chocolate Ganache Frosting is creamy, smooth, silky, and it has the addition of both peanut butter and caramel!
+This decadent chocolate ganache frosting pairs incredibly well with the simplicity of this naturally sweet banana snack cake.

 Ingredients